SeaTrust Delegation Presents at COP 19 in Warsaw, Poland

 Results of the Halcyon Adaptation Scenario(SM) Pilot to be Presented in Warsaw, Poland at COP19

-Along the Zambezi River, on the Zambian side across from the world famous Mana Pools, a pilot of the Halcyon Adaptation Scenario(SM) is underway with local communities.
+Along the Zambezi River, on the Zambian side across from the world famous Mana Pools in Zimbabwe, a pilot of the Halcyon Adaptation Scenario(SM) is underway with local communities.

 SeaTrust Institute's CEO Dr. Wilson joins Lara mid summer for on-the-ground capacity building and assessment of this SeaTrust ground-up process on climate change adaptation strategies and wise practices to share with the UNFCC at COP19.
-Headquartered at MVUU Lodge, "The Place of the Hippo," Lynn and Lara are assisted by lodge guides, staff and friends as they discover ways to help build what locals need, and perhaps more importantly will use, to choose a preferable future in a changing climate.
+Headquartered at a camp along the Zambezi River, Lynn and Lara are assisted by guides, staff and friends as they discover ways to help build what locals need, and perhaps more importantly will use, to choose a preferable future in a changing climate.

 Abigail is shown here with her daughter, Lucy Blue, who asked to sponsor an African child in lieu of a birthday present.
 That child is in Lusaka, Zambia where the Halcyon Adaptation Scenerio pilot is being conducted.